 As you can see this process is complex and it’s amazing that our bodies know how to do this automatically multiple times a day.
 There are many opportunities for the process to become inefficient and symptoms such as heartburn, gas, bloating, fatigue etc. arise.
 Improving your digestion is one of the most important things you can do to improve all areas of your health.
 In simple terms, if nutrient assimilation is improved the rest of the body will benefit from this in many ways, including improved energy, balanced mood, better circulatory health and the list could go on and on.

 Let’s get into some simple action steps you can take now to improve your digestion:

-- Start the day with a glass of warm water and freshly squeezed juice of half a lemon to kick start the digestive process, flush out toxins and support the liver.
+Start the day with a glass of warm water and freshly squeezed lemon juice to kick start the digestive process, flush out toxins and support the liver.

-- Include some raw vegetables and fruit in your daily diet as these contain live enzymes that help digest the food, which get destroyed in the cooking process.
+Include raw vegetables and fruit in your daily diet as these contain live enzymes that help digest the food, which are destroyed in the cooking process.

-If the digestive system does not efficiently break down the food tiny particles can pass into the blood stream causing allergic reactions (including food intolerances), overworking the organs and depleting energy.
-The particles become “food” for bad bacteria to decompose and ferment resulting in fatigue, gas and bloating.
-Taking some of the easy steps above will significantly improve your digestion and lead to better health overall!
-If you find that you need more personalized guidance to improve your digestion it is a good idea to seek guidance of a Holistic Nutritionist or a Naturopathic Doctor who can create a customized plan to help you feel your best!
+If the digestive system does not efficiently break down the food bad bacteria will feast on it resulting in gas, bloating and fatigue.
+Incorporating some of the steps above will improve your digestion and lead to better health overall!
+If you have troublesome digestive issues please seek out the guidance of a qualified practitioner who can help build a customized plan to help resolve your symptoms.